William CraigCEO & Co-Founder

 - President of WebFX.
 Bill has over 25 years of experience in the Internet marketing industry specializing in SEO, UX, information architecture, marketing automation and more.
 William’s background in scientific computing and education from Shippensburg and MIT provided the foundation for MarketingCloudFX and other key research and development projects at WebFX.

-There are many ways you can present numerical, chartable data by styling elements using CSS.
+There are many ways you can present numerical, chartable data by styling elements using CSS and data visualization tools.
 Using CSS to style your data prevents you from relying on static images and increases your content’s accessibility.

 Below, you’ll read about 8 excellent techniques for styling elements into beautiful, accessible charts and graphs.

 1. CSS for Bar Graphs